SystemsApproach/sdn/netvirt.rst

 same time, this ease of deployment meant that it left the physical network untouched, thus not really impacting the level of innovation in physical networks.
-It did, however, result in considerable simplification in the *operation* of physical networks, as this chapter illustrates.
+It did, however, result in considerable simplification in how physical networks are managed, as this chapter illustrates.